-FIG. 123 .- Friedreich's ataxia.
+FIG. 123.-Friedreich's ataxia.
 Showing pes cavus and manus cava.

-Ataxia also occurs in certain localised lesions of the medulla oblongata.
-Thus, for example, a unilateral lesion may interrupt the fibres of the direct cerebellar tract and thereby interfere with co-ordination of the ipso-lateral limbs.
-Such a lesion (commonly the result of thrombosis of the posterior inferior cerebellar artery), which usually interrupts at the same time the fibres of Gowers' tract, may extend inwards to implicate the inter-olivary arcuate fibres and the fillet, together with the nuclei of the lower cranial nerves.
-It produces a characteristic unilateral bulbar syndrome.
-The symptoms are as follows:-From interruption of the cerebellar afferent fibres there is ataxia (or asynergia) of the ipso-lateral limbs.
-From interference with the tract for pain and temperature we have a "dissociated" anæsthesia, viz. analgesia and therm-anæsthesia of the opposite side of the body (see Fig. 12, p.
-15).
+the cerebellar afferent fibres there is ataxia (or asynergia) of the ipso-lateral limbs.
+From interference with the tract for pain and temperature we have analgesia and therm-anæsthesia of the opposite side of the body (see Fig. 12, p.
+18).
 From interference with the oculo-pupillary centre in the bulb there is myosis and pseudo-ptosis (see later, "Cervical Sympathetic Paralysis," p.
-341), and there may be difficulty of deglutition due to affection of the cranial nerve nuclei.
+359), and there may be difficulty of deglutition due to affection of the cranial nerve nuclei.
 If the lesion extends forwards to implicate the pyramid of the same side, there is hemiplegia of the contra-lateral arm and leg.